jkamenik/systemd-dependencies/README.md

 primary service is off-the-shelf software so its service files has no knowledge of the dependent client service.

-Install: `asnible-playbook -i inventory.yml dependent-client.yml`
+Install: `asnible-playbook -i inventory dependent-client.yml`

+Service:

+1. primary
+2. client

 Behaviors: